dapplets/dapplet-docs/docs/ex16-web-components.md

 4. Add development servers to the extension with the following addresses:
     * `http://localhost:3001/dapplet.json` (dapplet)
     * `http://localhost:3002/dapplet.json` (adapter)
-5. On a [Google search result](https://www.google.com/search?q=dapplets) activate the dapplet `Ex16: Using of Web Components`.
+5. On a [Google search result](https://www.google.com/search?q=dapplets) activate the dapplet `Example 16`.

 #### LP: 1.
 Import dependencies

-First let's import the necessary elements from the library Lit
+First let's import to the `./adapter/src/button.ts` the necessary elements from the library Lit

 ```typescript
 import { LitElement, html, css } from 'lit';
 import { property } from 'lit/decorators.js';
 ```

-`LitElement` - is a basic class which we will be succeeding from.
+`LitElement` - is a basic class which we will be inheriting from.
 It expands the native `HTMLElement` and hides the extra template rendering, style application, and reactive state change logic.

 `html` and `css` - are Tagged Template Literals, which you can use to write HTML and CSS component code.
 The code inside literals can be highlighted and automatically formatted with the use of the according plugins, which makes the development more convenient.

 `property` - is a decorator.
 It can be used to make the properties of the component reactive and publically available to change from the outside.
-These prooperties will rerender the compnent when their values are altered.
+These properties will rerender the component when their values are altered.

-Read more about other Lit possibilities in our [official documentation](https://lit.dev/docs/).
+Read more about other Lit possibilities in its [official documentation](https://lit.dev/docs/).

 #### LP: 2.
 Declare custom element class

-Succeed the widget class from the `LitElement` class, and from the interface with public properties `IButtonProps`.
+Inherit the widget class from the `LitElement` class, and implement the interface with public properties `IButtonProps`.

 ```typescript
 export class Button extends LitElement implements IButtonProps {